KilianB/UtilityCode/README.md

 ## Changelog

 ````
+## v 1.2.0 - 23.10.2018
+### [added]:

+ - fillArrayMulti in ArrayUtils allows multi dimensional arrays to be recursively filled with a value
+ - test for ArrayUtil

+ - Mutable wrappers now extend Number if applicable
+ - Mutable now implement increment, decrement setValue for primitive values.
+ - test for mutable

 ## v 1.1.0 - 19.10.2018
 ### [added]:
  - CountHashCollection + test A hash collection with O(1) specialized on keeping track how many times equal object were added and removed